 Len Rubin is the CIO of Achievement Network.
 Len provided IT consulting for the Chief Information Officers of Kipp NY and Achievement First.
 In the education technology sphere, Len worked with the Newark, New Jersey school system as well as the Rice University REEP program on a survey of the K-12 Ed Tech landscape.
 Before becoming an independent consultant, Len was the Vice President Human Resources/Corporate Services Business Technology at Pfizer Worldwide Technology.
 Over twelve years, Len held a number of different IT positions across Pfizer.
 He was most recently responsible for the business technology support for Global Human Resources, the Legal Division, Worldwide Policy and Planning, Global Operations and the Executive Leadership Team.
 Previously, he was responsible for managing all the global Human Resources Information System activity for the Pfizer Pharmaceutical Group (PGP) and for organizational development within the PGP Global Business Technology group.
 For the five prior years , he was responsible for overseeing business technology activity for Japan, Asia, Africa, and Latin America (JAALA) region.
 Trained as a sociologist, Len began his career as a professor and researcher at Montclair State College and the National Academy of Science for ten years.
 While researching how scientists perceive failure and success, he developed an unexpected passion for computing.
 This passion led him to take a leap from academia into the world of business, where he pursued this evolving interest.
 Len moved on to work as an IT Manager at American Express and then the New York County District Attorney’s office, where he worked as IT director to develop an IT infrastructure that enabled the office to become the leader in investigating and prosecuting white collar criminal activity.
 Len received a B.S. from Cornell University and a PhD in Sociology from SUNY at Stony Brook.

-Lauren Salem has dedicated the last four years to serving non-profits and education-related organizations as a pro-bono consultant.
-She has worked with organizations such as Sponsors for Educational Opportunity, Let’s Get Ready, Manhattan Country School and College Summit New York.
+Lauren Salem is an independent consultant dedicated to serving non-profits and education-related organizations.
+She has worked with organizations such as Education Through Music, Manhattan Country School, Let’s Get Ready and Sponsors for Educational Opportunity.
 Prior to focusing on education, Lauren worked in marketing strategy and analysis at Digitas, private equity investing at Goldman Sachs and investment banking at Morgan Stanley.
 Currently, she actively invests and manages a portfolio of private real estate and early-stage investments in companies across various industries.
-Lauren has also served as a member of the steering committee of the Young Patrons of Lincoln Center since 2008.
+Lauren has also served as a member of the steering committee of the Young Patrons of Lincoln Center since 2008 and is a founding family and member of the steering committee of Lincoln Center Kids.
 Lauren graduated summa cum laude in economics from Princeton University and has an MBA from Harvard Business School.
+She lives in New York City with her husband and three young children.

 Daniel Senft is a Senior Analyst and Partner at Coatue Management, a technology-focused hedge fund with offices in New York and Menlo Park, CA. He is responsible for the firm’s internet and media investments.
 Prior to joining Coatue, Daniel was a Private Equity Associate at The Blackstone Group in New York and Hong Kong, and a Business Analyst and Engagement Manager with McKinsey & Co. where he spent time consulting pro bono for various nonprofits in New York City.
 Daniel graduated Summa Com Laude from Yale where he majored in Economics & Mathematics.
 Daniel is a former elite fencer and an active triathlete.